For Model 215 firmware downloads, go to the Support & Downloads page.

 Three pushbutton switches, four LED indicators, and three rotary controls provide the user with a clear, easy-to-use interface.
 One pushbutton switch controls the status of the main output.
 This is the audio channel intended for on-air, announcement, or other primary uses.
 Two LEDs display the on/off status of the main output.
 Two additional pushbutton switches control the status of the talkback output channels.
 These are the audio signals used to communicate with producers, directors, spotters, or other behind-the-scenes production personnel.
 A status LED is associated with each of the talkback pushbuttons.
 The pushbutton switches use gold-plated contacts for reliable long-term operation and include backlighting using white LEDs.
 Three rotary controls allow the user to adjust the content and level of the headphone output.

 The Model 215 provides a high-performance microphone preamplifier which offers low-noise, low-distortion, and high headroom amplification over a 19 to 64 dB range.
-The gain is adjustable in 3-dB steps using pushbutton switches accessible on the bottom of the unit.
+The gain is adjustable in 3-dB steps.
 A 2-digit display indicates the amplification in dB.
 The microphone input is compatible with balanced dynamic or condenser microphones.
 Phantom power is provided and meets the worldwide P48 standard.
-It can be enabled or disabled as required.
 A dual-color LED indicator serves as an aid for optimizing the setting of the preamplifier's gain.
 Microphone signals are connected to the Model 215 by way of a standard 3-pin female XLR connector.

 Output Channels and their Operation